Meeco/docs/releases/svx-4.0.0.md

 ## Summary

 SVX 4.0 is a major architectural release representing the most significant restructuring of the SVX platform since its inception in April 2023.
-This release consolidates the platform from more than ten (micro)services into four core services, reducing operational complexity.
+This release consolidates the platform's internal architecture from more than ten microservices into four, reducing operational complexity.
 The key outcomes are faster development velocity, a smaller attack surface for personally identifiable information (PII), simplified deployments, and a unified wallet service that can serve as issuer, verifier, and wallet provider simultaneously.

 - Unified, standalone Wallet Service
 - PII never leaves Wallet service; encrypted storage with envelope encryption (AES-256-GCM).
 - Cost and reliability: fewer runtimes, no RabbitMQ (DB-driven queues), simpler deployments.

-Besides the new architecture we bring the following features to you faster.
+Using the new architecture we've included the following features.

 - Wallet KMS Integration
 - Wallet Simplified Configuration
+- Wallet Admin Login via Passkeys

 ## Breaking Changes